G1874/Ecosystem_unity_game/README.md

 # Ecosystem game

 ### Description:
-The game is a simulation of an ecosystem on a randomly generated world.
+The game is a simulation of simple ecosystem on a randomly generated world.

 ### Status:
 Unfinished and abandoned